Why Does Grounding Hurt Medical VQA? Benchmarking, Diagnosis, and Fine-Tuning of Vision-Language Models: Conclusion and Future Work

-These results point to visual grounding quality as a primary bottleneck in the SLAKE bounding-box setting we evaluate.
-The grounding-enhanced pipeline is not inherently flawed; rather, current VLMs lack the perceptual precision needed for grounding to serve as a reliable intermediate step in this setting.
+We presented a benchmark that separately evaluates the answering and grounding channels of medical VLMs, spanning four frontier models, two medical-specialized VLMs, and a dedicated detector, and asked whether grounding helps VQA.

+Three findings reframe the question.
+First, \emph{no} off-the-shelf model localizes medical targets well---frontier, medical-specialized, and dedicated-detector systems all score mean IoU 0.05--0.24, at or barely above a trivial center-box baseline---so poor medical localization is universal, not a quirk of one model.
+Second, and against the ``localize-then-answer'' intuition, cropping to a bounding box degrades VQA \emph{even when the box is a perfect oracle}: closed-ended accuracy drops for every model on the matched subset, consistent with the crop discarding global context that medical VQA depends on.
+Grounding-by-cropping is therefore the wrong interface; better boxes would not fix it.
+Third, fine-tuning on answers alone silently eliminates the model's box-evidence emission, but a small amount of grounding supervision restores localization---above every zero-shot model---while preserving answer accuracy, so the answer and evidence channels are separable and jointly attainable.

+The practical implication is that medical-VQA systems intended to be auditable should not rely on crop-based grounding pipelines, nor on answer-only fine-tuning that discards evidence.
+Promising directions are interfaces that attend to a region without discarding the rest of the image (soft attention, region prompts, or overlays rather than hard crops), medical grounding trained with explicit box or mask supervision, and evaluation that scores the evidence channel alongside the answer so that a silent loss of auditability cannot pass unnoticed.

 Future work should prioritize three directions.
-First, \textbf{hybrid architectures} that decouple perception from reasoning---using specialized, domain-adapted grounding modules (e.g., medically fine-tuned variants of Grounding DINO~\cite{liu2024groundingdinomarryingdino} or SAM~\cite{kirillov2023segment}) to provide reliable spatial inputs to VLM reasoning---should be evaluated as a practical path to grounding-enhanced medical VQA.
+First, and most urgently, \textbf{hybrid architectures} that decouple perception from reasoning---using specialized, domain-adapted grounding modules (e.g., Grounding DINO fine-tuned on medical data, MedSAM, or nnU-Net) to provide reliable spatial inputs to VLM reasoning---should be evaluated as a practical path to grounding-enhanced medical VQA.
 Second, \textbf{fine-grained failure analysis}, stratified by organ type, lesion scale, imaging modality, and anatomical laterality, is needed to build a systematic taxonomy of grounding failures and guide targeted improvements.
 Third, our evaluation framework should be extended with \textbf{human validation} of the automatic VQA metrics, segmentation-level grounding evaluation, and broader dataset coverage to establish a robust, community-reusable benchmark.
-Finally, recent advances in test-time reinforcement learning for VLMs~\cite{singh2025ttrv} suggest that inference-time adaptation could lift VLM behavior on specialized tasks without additional training data, and exploring whether such methods transfer to medical perception/grounding is a promising direction.
+Finally, recent advances in test-time adaptation for VLMs~\cite{singh2025ttrv} suggest that inference-time reinforcement learning could improve grounding precision without additional training data, and exploring such methods in the medical domain is a promising direction.